 Chili powder is a blend containing most or all of the spices that are recommended for use in chili.
 It is different from 100% chili pepper powder, which consists of dried and ground chili peppers with no additives.
-You can use chili powder as your sole source of those spices or you can supplement it by adding more of some constituent ingredients to emphasize your preferred flavors.
+You can use chili powder as your sole source of those spices, or you can supplement it by adding more of some constituent ingredients to emphasize your preferred flavors.

 Chili is the shortened name for chili con carne, which means chilies with meat.
-In other words, the name of the dish indicates that it has to include chili peppers.
+In other words, the dish’s name indicates that it has to include chili peppers.
 In most cases, the chili pepper is in the form of powdered chili peppers.
 While a mild version of chili can be made, heat is one of the defining characteristics of the dish.
 The chili pepper used in chili powder is usually the ancho pepper, which is not excessively hot but does deliver a moderate level of heat along with a deep red color.

-Cumin is an aromatic spice that is used heavily in Mexican and Mexican-influenced dishes.
-Along with the heat from chili peppers, cumin’s flavor is one of the essential elements of chili.
+Cumin is an aromatic spice used heavily in Mexican and Mexican-influenced dishes.
+Along with the heat from chili peppers, cumin’s earthy flavor is one of the essential elements of chili.
 The liberal use of this spice is much of what identifies the dish as chili, as opposed to a spicy pasta sauce.